 memory_order_consume

-How can it happen, that a compiler supports the C++11 standard, but doesn't support the memory model std::memory_order_consume?
-The answer is, that compiler maps std::memory_order_consume to std::memory_order_acquire.
-That is fine because both are load or acquire operations. std::memory_order_consume requires weaker synchronisation and ordering constraints.
-So the release-acquire ordering is potentially slower than the release-consume ordering but - that is the key point - well defined.
+How can it happen that a compiler supports the C++11 standard but doesn’t support the memory model std::memory_order_consume?
+The answer is that compiler maps std::memory_order_consume to std::memory_order_acquire.
+That is fine because both are load or acquire operations. std::memory_order_consume requires weaker synchronization and ordering constraints.
+So the release-acquire ordering is potentially slower than the release-consume ordering, but the crucial point is well-defined.

-To get an understanding of the release-consume ordering, it's a good idea to compare it with the release-acquire ordering.
-I speak in the post explicitly from the release-acquire ordering and not from the acquire-release semantic to emphasise the strong relationship of std::memory_order_consume and std::memory_order_acquire.
+To understand the release-consume ordering, it’s a good idea to compare it with the release-acquire ordering.
+I speak in the post explicitly from the release-acquire ordering and not from the acquire-release semantic to emphasize the strong relationship of std::memory_order_consume and std::memory_order_acquire.

 Release-acquire ordering